 What if you have multiple integrations?

 An ACD may not be your only source of data.
 In fact, an ACD may not even be your primary source of data.
 You may be forecasting for multiple contact centers and consolidating data from multiple ACDs.
-Similarly, you may depend on a CRM, a customer engagement software (like Freshworks) or another tool as your primary data source.
+Similarly, you may depend on a CRM, customer engagement software (like Freshworks), or another tool as your primary data source.
 In these situations, you may prioritize a WFM that can support multiple integrations.